dedecop/badreviews/content/posts/rant-Jan2020.md

 - sci-fi
 - filth

-title: Going Back in Time is not a thing
+title: Going Back in Time is Not a Thing
 weight: 10
 ---
 When I was in 9th grade my math teacher gave us a couple of lessons about paradoxes.